apacheignite/documentation/deployment/mesos-deployment.md

   "title": "Configuration"
 }
 [/block]
-All configuration is handled through environment variables (this lends itself well to being easy to configure marathon to run the framework) or property file.
+All configurations are handled through environment variables (this lends itself well to being easy to configure marathon to run the framework) or property file.
 Following configuration parameters can be optionally configured.
 [block:parameters]
 {
   "data": {